simpsonlab/simpsonlab.github.io/_posts/2017-02-27-packing_fast5.md

 ### Limitations and Quirks

-There are several different existing ONT basecallers: Metrichor, MinKNOW (local), Albacore, Nanonet, and possibly others.
+There are several different existing basecallers for ONT data: (the one provided by the distinct company called) Metrichor, MinKNOW (local), Albacore, Nanonet, and possibly others.
 Unfortunately, the format for event-level data is not standardized, and as such they each encode it in slightly different ways.
 We used the first 3, and Metrichor is the only one that produces both pre- and post-basecalling event data, while MinKNOW and Albacore produce only post-basecalling event data.
 In principle, `f5pack` is designed to work with both pre-and-post and post-only event-level data.
+However, see below.

+Here is a list of issues and bugs that `f5pack` attempts to work around:

-However, current versions of MinKNOW and Albacore both contain a show-stopper issue from the point of view of `f5pack`, in that they do not store enough bits to allow the unambiguous reconstruction of a raw samples index from the event `start` field.
+- Current versions of MinKNOW and Albacore both contain a show-stopper issue from the point of view of `f5pack`, in that they do not store enough bits to allow the unambiguous reconstruction of a raw samples index from the event `start` field.
 We reported this issue to ONT, but pending a design change, **Metrichor is the only basecaller for which we support packing event-level data**.
 Raw samples and base-level data are not affected by this problem.
-Currently, when `f5pack` encounters (during a packing run) event-level data written by a basecaller other than Metrichor, it ignores this data (i.e., it `drop`s it), emits a warning, and continues.
+When `f5pack` encounters (during a packing run) event-level data written by a basecaller other than Metrichor, it ignores this data (i.e., it `drop`-s it), emits a warning, and continues.

+- The current version of Metrichor contains a known bug related to the `stdv` field of both pre- and post-basecall events.
+In pre-basecall events, the bug consists of `stdv` being a small-non-0 value when it should be exactly-0.
+In post-basecall events, this difference is magnified by the fact that exactly-0 `stdv` fields are replaced by a more plausible read-dependent constant value, but small-non-0 values are left intact. `f5pack` works around this issue by assuming small-non-0 `stdv` values are buggy, it corrects them to behave as exactly-0 values, emits a warning, and continues.

-Moreover, the current version of Metrichor contains a known (by ONT) bug in the post-basecall events `move` field: sometimes the value stored in fast5 files is wrong. `f5pack` currently works around this issue by trusting the fastq entry and the `state` field more than the `move` field.
+- The current version of some basecallers contains a known bug in the post-basecall events `move` field: sometimes the value stored in fast5 files is wrong. `f5pack` currently works around this issue by trusting the fastq entry and the `state` field more than the `move` field.
 When the `move` value is detected to be wrong, `f5pack` corrects this value if possible, emits a warning, and continues.
 If no reasonable correction is available, the packing of that file is considered to have failed.

 ### Disclaimer